K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 #### Install monitoring provided by PaaS-TA before proceeding.
 ```
 ![3-2-1-3-7-1-3]
-1. Clcick monitoring of ① App Layout.
+1. Click monitoring of ① App Layout.
 Click ② Setting tab button.

-2. Number of Instance  : In case of auto-scaling, input the minimum and maximum number of instances.
+2. Number of Instances: In case of auto-scaling, input the minimum and maximum number of instances.

 3. CPU Threshold Value(%) : (③ Checked box being checked means threshold will be applied.
 Unchecked -> not applied) When Auto-scaling, enter minimum and maximum CPU value.\
 (Number of Instances increases when CPU percentage increases than the applied maximum instance.
 On the other hand, the number of instances decreases when instance is lower than the minimum instance)